 If you’re nice, interesting or both, I’d love to hear from you.

 But please, please, please don’t send me things that aren’t relevant to what I do here.
 This is a personal blog, not a commercial website: I don’t run guest posts, I don’t do paid links, I don’t publish sponsored posts and I don’t work for free unless you’re a friend or a charity.
-If you want to pitch a product, please contact the appropriate publication directly.

 I’d love to reply politely to every incoming email but there’s too much of it.
 I’m afraid the following are just deleted, often accompanied by the sound of swearing: